-Local groups working on reducing greenhouse gas emissions in Detroit could promote renewable energy construction green advocacy, and could reach out to the architectural and business communities currently constructing developments and other infrastructure in Detroit.
-Build It Green, a nonprofit membership organization, helps local governments and communities develop greener, cleaner homes using model city codes, climate action plans, and policies, training staff on best practices, and coordinating efforts of planners, building inspectors, contractors, and organizers.53 Groups could consider tapping into Build It Green's knowledge and resources.
+Local groups working on reducing greenhouse gas emissions in Detroit could promote renewable energy construction and green advocacy, and could reach out to the architectural and business communities currently constructing developments and other infrastructure in Detroit.
+Build It Green, a nonprofit membership organization, helps local governments and communities develop greener, cleaner homes and coordinating efforts of planners, building inspectors, contractors, and organizers.53 Groups could consider tapping into Build It Green's knowledge and resources.
 In addition, the Detroit Climate Action Collaborative, which currently advocates for increased efficiency for Detroit buildings and increased investment in renewables, could also engage in outreach and education targeted at developers to promote renewable energy and green construction practices.54